DMTF/SPDM-Responder-Validator/README.md

 ## About

-The SPDM Responder Validator tests the SPDM protocol behavior of a SPDM responder device to validate that it conforms to the SPDM specification.
+The SPDM Responder Validator tests the protocol behavior of an SPDM Responder device to validate that it conforms to the SPDM specification.

 Reference: